Online Reputation Management: 7 Social Media Myths

 • Who would be responsible for maintaining each network?
 If you don’t have the resources, it’s better not to stretch yourself too thin by setting up and running accounts on all major social media platforms.
 It’s far better to choose one or two platforms and give them the proper attention they need to build your brand because if you don’t manage the channels you are on, that can damage your online reputation instead of building it.

-While you shouldn’t be on every social media channel, you do need to choose one or two to focus your online marketing efforts on, because not being on any is the worst you can do for your online reputation.
+While you shouldn’t be on every social media channel, you do need to choose one or two to focus your online marketing efforts on, because not being on any is the worst you can do for your brand reputation.

 We Value Reputation,